MAPLE-unc/maple/README.md

 ## Data structure

-The dataset should be arranged such that each class has a directory with the corresponding images placed in them.
+The dataset is arranged such that each class has a directory with the corresponding images placed in them.
 An example directory structure is shown below.

 ```bash
 ├── dataset